ove/ove-apps/packages/ove-app-maps/README.md

 # Maps App

 This app supports visualisation of dynamic maps using the OVE framework.
-It is based on [OpenLayers](https://openlayers.org/) and supports tiled map layers (from Bing, OSM, etc), vector data described in formats such as [GeoJSON](http://geojson.org/) and custom overlays built using JavaScript libraries such as [D3.js](https://d3js.org/).
+It gives users the option of using either [OpenLayers](https://openlayers.org/) or [Leaflet](https://leafletjs.com/) as the underlying mapping library and supports tiled map layers (from Bing, OSM, etc), the [CARTO](https://carto.com) platform, vector data described in formats such as [GeoJSON](http://geojson.org/) and custom overlays built using JavaScript libraries such as [D3.js](https://d3js.org/).

 The maps app depends on a [Map Layers configuration](../ove-app-maps/docs/MAP_LAYERS_JSON.md) that can be provided within the `config.json` file (either embedded or as a URL) or as an environment variable named `OVE_MAPS_LAYERS`, that points to a URL.